Top hybrid work trend stats from global companies for 2022

 13 Dec 2021 · 8

-With the unforeseen outbreak of the COVID-19 pandemic around the world, remote and hybrid work are on the rise.
-Businesses are switching from the traditional office-first, 9-5 structure to .
+Remote and hybrid work are on the rise; businesses are switching from the traditional office-first, 9-5 structure to more flexible working models.

 While there’s still a lot to learn about this new way of working, some interesting insights are already starting to emerge.
 We conducted a survey of a large pool of our customers to bring you a few key statistics on the status of hybrid work today.
 Read on!